 Some online services and ISPs allow parents to limit their children's access to certain services and features such as adult-oriented web sites and "chat" rooms and bulletin boards.
 There may be an area set aside just for kids where you don't have to worry about them stumbling onto inappropriate material or getting into an unsupervised chat.

-At the very least, keep track of any files your children download to the computer, consider sharing an E-mail account with your children to oversee their mail, and consider joining your children when they are in private chat areas.
+At the very least, keep track of any files your children download to the computer, consider sharing an email account with your children to oversee their mail, and consider joining your children when they are in private chat areas.

 The best way to assure that your children are having positive online experiences is to stay in touch with what they are doing.
 One way to do this is to spend time with your children while they're online.
 Have them show you what they do, and ask them to teach you how to use the Internet or online service.
 You might be surprised at how much you can learn from your kids.